whyscream/minimal-mvc-framework/README.rst

 The directory ``example-app`` is a simple application that has a few controllers that show basic usage of controllers and views.
-The ``PersonsController`` shows usage of a Model populated with a (read-only) JSON data file, while the ``PiesController`` demonstrates an sqlite database.
+The ``PersonsController`` shows usage of a Model populated with a (read-only) JSON data file, while the ``PiesController`` demonstrates using an sqlite database.

 Usage
 -----